 According to the opening voiceover of the immensely successful courtroom Reality TV program, Judge Judy: ‘The people are real!
 The cases are real!
 The rulings are final!
 This is her courtroom!
 This is Judge Judy!’
 Well, we were the exceptions in this case: the people weren’t real, and it was our courtroom.
 Using two VCRs, I edited footage of my brother and I arguing on camera as Shakespeare’s Macbeth and Malcolm together with extracts from one or two episodes of the popular American series.
 The editing was far from perfect, but we pulled off some humerous gags at the expense of Judge Judy and/or ourselves and it got us an A+.
 We were content.

 Of course, the ‘Macbeth vs. Judge Judy’ video we put together would easily pass the ‘parody’ test by any standards and it would for this reason be more than fine to use in pretty much whatever way I wanted to.
-But as much as I would love to upload this and some of my other old videos to my YouTube channel – if only to give my family an easy venue to revisit them when they wanted to reminisce or just remember how stupid we were as kids – I’ve hesitated from doing so for the sole reason that I don’t want to risk giving the wrong impression to the students I’m now asking to make the videos to show their teacher, their peers, and the world.
+But as much as I would love to upload this and some of my other old videos to my YouTube channel – if only to give my family an easy venue to revisit them when they wanted to reminisce or just remember how stupid we were as kids – I’ve hesitated from doing so for the sole reason that I don’t want to risk giving the wrong impression to the students I’m now asking to make media to show their teacher, their peers, and the world.
+Maybe one day I’ll be able to post that material, between trimesters…

 Understanding when source material can and cannot be used is so crucial for those seeking to work in contemporary media and cultural industries.
 While students may have a greater measure of flexibility than employed media practitioners while they remain students, it’s crucial they learn about and demonstrate their understanding of issues like Copyright and Creative Commons in their ePortfolios – which are exactly what those aforementioned media practitioners want to see when they are seeking new media professionals to employ in their companies.
 Having witnessed an overall lack of awareness in this area over several years, this is why you are currently reading this blog post and, if you’d like to know more, check out my conversation with Deakin University’s Copyright Manager Astrid Bovell below (also podcasted)!